 - filling in a Request to change payment collection method form and sending it to us online or by post

 - calling us on our Child support enquiry line.

 Only the receiving parent can ask to change to Child Support Collect.
 This means we’ll collect the payments for you.

 - fill in a Request to change payment collection method form and send it to us online or by post

-- call us on our Child Support enquiries line.
+- call us on our Child Support enquiry line.

 After you start Child Support Collect we can collect overdue payments going back either:

 - up to 3 months in normal circumstances

 - up to 9 months in exceptional circumstances.

 Read more about exceptional circumstances on the Department of Social Services website.